 SET TRANSACTION parameters Parameter Setting Purpose Access Mode READ ONLY OR READ WRITE Describes the type of access this transaction is permitted for a table.
 For more information about access mode, see Access Mode.
-Lock Resolution WAIT OF NO WAIT Specifies what happens when this transaction encounters a locked row during an update or a delete operation.
-It either waits for the lock to be released so it can attempt to complete its ac- tions, or it returns an immediate lock conflict er- ror message.
+Lock Resolution WAIT OR NO WAIT Specifies what happens when this transaction encounters a locked row during an update or a delete operation.
+It either waits for the lock to be released so it can attempt to complete its actions, or it returns an immediate lock conflict error message.
 For more information about lock resolution, see Lock Resolution.
 Isolation Level SNAPSHOT provides a view of the database at the moment this transaction starts, but prevents viewing changes made by other active transactions.
 SNAPSHOT TABLE STABILITY prevents other transactions from making changes to tables that this transaction is reading and updating, but permits them to read rows in the table.
 READ COMMITTED reads the most recently committed version of a row during updates and deletions, and allows this transaction to make changes if there is no update conflict with other transactions.
 Determines the interaction of this transaction with other simultaneous transactions attempting to access the same tables.
 READ COMMITTED isolation level also enables a user to specify which version of a row it can read.
-There are two options: RECORD_VERSION: the transaction immediately reads the latest committed version of a request- ed row, even if a more recent uncommitted ver- sion also resides on disk.
-NO RECORD_VERSION: if an uncommitted ver- sion also resides on disk.
-NO RECORD_VERSION: if an uncommitted version of the requested row is present and WAIT lock resolution is specified, the transaction waits un- til the committed version of the row is also the latest version; if NO WAIT is specified, the trans- action immediately returns an error ("deadlock") if the committed version is not the most recent version.
+There are two options: RECORD_VERSION: the transaction immediately reads the latest committed version of a requested row, even if a more recent uncommitted version also resides on disk.
+NO RECORD_VERSION: if an uncommitted version of the requested row is present and WAIT lock resolution is specified, the transaction waits until the committed version of the row is also the latest version; if NO WAIT is specified, the transaction immediately returns an error ("deadlock") if the committed version is not the most recent version.

-SET TRANSACTION parameters

-Setting Purpose

-RESERVING Specifies a subset of available tables to lock im- mediately for this transaction to access.

-USING Specifies a subset of available databases that this transaction can access; it cannot access any other databases.
+SET TRANSACTION parameters Parameter Setting Purpose Table Reservation RESERVING Specifies a subset of available tables to lock immediately for this transaction to access.
+Database Specification USING Specifies a subset of available databases that this transaction can access; it cannot access any other databases.
 The purpose of this option is to reduce the amount of system resources used by this transaction.

-Setting RESERVING
+Note: USING is not available in DSQL.

-The complete syntax of SET TRANSACTION is:
+The complete syntax of set transaction is: